Skip to main content

 Multi-state work triggers significant compliance obligations for NJ contractors.
 New York has no statewide contractor license but NYC, Nassau, Suffolk, and Westchester each have separate requirements.
 NJ-based owners and employees earning NY-source income must file NY nonresident returns (IT-203), and there is no NJ-NY reciprocal tax agreement.
 Pennsylvania requires registration under HICPA for contractors performing $5,000+ of residential work annually ($100 fee, every two years).
 PA imposes a flat 3.07% income tax on net profits, plus over 2,500 municipalities levy local Earned Income Tax ranging from 0% to approximately 3.924%.
 While NJ and PA have a reciprocal agreement, it covers only W-2 wages, not self-employment income or business profits from PA jobs.
 Connecticut requires state-specific trade licenses with no reciprocity with NJ.
 NJ provides a resident credit (Schedule NJ-COJ) for income taxes paid to other states.

 For trades businesses approaching succession, the interplay between ordinary income recapture on depreciated equipment and capital gains treatment on goodwill is the single most impactful negotiating point in any sale.
 Equipment and vehicles trigger Section 1245 depreciation recapture as ordinary income (up to 37% federal plus 10.75% NJ).
 Goodwill, reflecting reputation, recurring customer base, and trained workforce, qualifies for long-term capital gains (maximum 23.8% federal including NIIT).
+Non-compete agreements generate ordinary income to the seller, while customer lists are Section 197 intangibles taxed at capital gains rates.
 NJ taxes capital gains as ordinary income with no preferential rate, so the combined maximum federal-NJ rate on capital gains reaches 34.55% while ordinary income components face up to 47.75%.
 A proper Form 8594 allocation can shift hundreds of thousands of dollars between these rates.
+For stock or membership interest sales, a Section 338(h)(10) election allows a stock purchase to be treated as an asset sale for tax purposes, requiring joint election on Form 8023 within 9 months of closing.
 Installment sales under Section 453 can spread liability over multiple years, though depreciation recapture must be recognized in the year of sale.
+The NJ 'exit tax' is not a separate tax but a prepayment of estimated NJ income tax, the greater of 10.75% of the gain or 2% of the total sale price, withheld at closing for sellers who are non-residents at the time of sale, with any overpayment refunded when the final NJ return is filed.
+Licensing continuity is a critical issue in trades succession: because the license is held by the individual BFR, the buyer must have their own licensed individual in place, and if the BFR departs, NJ provides a limited window for the entity to designate a replacement.
+Clean job costing records, compliant worker classification practices, and clean sales tax documentation directly increase business value because those are the areas buyers, lenders, and auditors stress.

 Workers' compensation is mandatory for all NJ employers and rates for trades rank among the nation's highest, approximately 92% above the national median.
 Approximate 2025 NJ rates per $100 of payroll: plumbing (Code 5183) at roughly $5.00, electrical wiring (Code 5190) at roughly $4.01, HVAC (Code 5537) at roughly $5.49, and clerical (Code 8810) at roughly $0.14.
 A plumbing business with 4 employees earning $45,000 each ($180,000 total payroll) pays approximately $9,000 annually in workers' comp premiums before experience modification.
 New businesses start at a 1.0 E-Mod until 3 years of claims history develop.
-I factor workers' comp costs into job costing and profitability analysis so you know your true fully-loaded labor cost per hour.
+Factoring workers' comp costs into job costing and profitability analysis is essential to understanding your true fully-loaded labor cost per hour.

-Every plumber, electrician, and HVAC contractor client works directly with me.
-I'm Greg Monaco, CPA.
-No junior staff.
-No handoffs.
-Whether you are a solo owner-operator running a service van or managing a multi-crew operation with 20 employees, I will set up your books properly, track your vehicles and equipment on both federal and NJ depreciation schedules, handle your sales tax compliance, and make sure your entity structure and tax strategy are optimized for where your business is right now and where it's heading.
+Whether you are a solo owner-operator running a service van or managing a multi-crew operation with 20 employees, the fundamentals are the same: proper bookkeeping, vehicles and equipment tracked on both federal and NJ depreciation schedules, sales tax compliance, and an entity structure and tax strategy optimized for where your business is right now and where it's heading.

 Common Tax & Accounting Challenges for Plumbers, Electricians & HVAC Contractors